 Grand Opera House York

-Please Note: Due to this venue being a listed building, the Grand Opera House does not have a lift.
+The Grand Opera House does not have a lift.
 Access to the Foyer Bar, Dress Circle and Grand Circle is via stairs only.

 There are 10 wheelchair spaces available in Stalls at the end of rows G, H, M, N and R, some of which are transfer to seat only.
 These will need to be requested at the time of booking.
 Please also speak to our access team, prior to booking, if you intend to visit with a motorised mobility wheelchair/scooter.
 Access to stalls is available via the street level access entrance on King Street.
 Please note that our King Street entrance is on a hill which heads down towards the river and is cobbled with a slope.
 When you arrive at the street-level access entrance, please ring the bell to the right hand side of the door and a member of staff will greet you there.

 Entrance – Please be aware the auditorium opens 30 minutes prior to the show, therefore we recommend any wheelchair users, and any other access patrons who require immediate seating, arrive no earlier than this.

 Accessible Toilets - There are accessible toilet facilities at the back of the Stalls auditorium.
 This is a separate, accessible, private and unisex facility located next to the street-level access entrance door with baby change facilities

 Access Performances - All upcoming Audio Described, Captioned, BSL Interpreted and Relaxed performances are listed on our Assisted Performances page.